 But in my experience, matched betting is the exception that proves the rule.
 It’s the holy grail of making money online: decent earnings, fast and relatively simple, with no upfront investment.

 For more social proof, I recommend checking out the Facebook group and forums mentioned above.
 I spent a lot of time reading up on it before I felt confident enough to give it a go.
 In the end, I read so many success stories that I knew they couldn’t all be wrong!

 But the best way to see for yourself is to try it out.
-You can take a free trial on Profit Accumulator (that’s the site I use).
+You can take a free trial on Outplayed.com (that’s the site I use).

-They don’t ask for any payment details, so there’s no obligation or risk of getting sucked into a subscription.
-You should make around £40 in a weekend from the free trial.
+You should make up to £40 in a weekend from the free trial.
 Then you can decide for yourself if it seems legit and if you want to continue.

 If matched betting is all above board, why can you lose your accounts?